 Sometimes there is a considerable amount of time between the petitioning period and the actual Committee.
-This may be for a variety of reasons: the Promoters may be negotiating with petitioners or Government Departments, or the Committee may be delayed through pressure of business in the House and the timing of other committees.
+This may be for a variety of reasons: the Promoters may be negotiating with petitioners or Government Departments, the Committee may be delayed through pressure of business in the House and the timing of other committees.

-We shall make every effort to accommodate reasonable needs for the timetabling of the Committee, but there may be little scope for altering the timetable to suit individual petitioners.
-If you know you (or any of your witnesses) will be unavailable on certain dates or for certain periods you should let the Private Bill Office know as soon as possible.
-The more warning we have the more likely it is that the schedule can be adjusted.
+We shall make every effort to accommodate reasonable needs but there may be little scope for altering the timetable to suit individual petitioners.
+If you know you (or any of your witnesses) will be unavailable on certain dates or for certain periods you should let the Promoters' Agent know as soon as possible.
+The more warning they have the more likely it is that the schedule can be adjusted.